djipidi/graphene_django_crud/README.md

     return queryset_class
 ```
 Default it returns "model.objects.all()", the overload is useful for applying filtering based on user.
-The method is more than a resolver, it is also called in nested request, fetch instances for mutations and subscription verification.
+The method is more than a resolver, it is also called in nested request, fetch instances for mutations and subscription filter.

 #### Middleware methode before_XXX(cls, root, info, instance, data) / after_XXX(cls, root, info, instance, data)